rnowling/rnowling.github.io/dise-project.md

 example software.

 ## Publications
 * RJ Nowling.
-Illustrating TinyML on Microcontrollers with an Acoustic Monitoring Project. *[2026 ACM Southeast Conference (ACMSE 2026)](https://acmse.net/2026/)*.
-Accepted.
+Illustrating TinyML on Microcontrollers with an Acoustic Monitoring Project.
+Accepted for publication at the 2026 ACM Southeast Conference (ACMSE 2026).
 * RJ Nowling.
 [Experience Report from a Distributed Database Internals Course](https://doi.org/10.1145/3696673.3723079). *Proceedings of the 2025 ACM Southeast Conference (ACMSE 2025)*.
 2025.
 * RJ Nowling.
 [Experience Report from a Graduate ML Production Systems Course](https://ieeexplore.ieee.org/abstract/document/10609876). *Proceedings of the 2024 IEEE International Conference on Electro Information Technology (IEEE EIT 2024)*.
 2024.
 * RJ Nowling.
 [ML Production Systems Course at a Polytechnic PUI](https://dl.acm.org/doi/10.5555/3636971.3636977). *Journal of Computing Sciences in Colleges*.
 39(2):62-71.
 2023.